 Virginia Marathon 2022

 Certainly not the one to chase a personal best.
-It is organized on the country side, in the charming wineries of Virginia.
+It is organized in the countryside, in the charming wineries of Virginia.
 The route is unpaved and irregular, but not too technical.
-The gravel and the dirt already drags a lot, but almost 1000m of elevation drags even more.
+The gravel and the dirt already drag a lot, but almost 1000m of elevation drags even more.
 The competitive spirit is always there, but in a fun race, the only time we can beat would be the one from the same race in a previous edition, which I had none, so it was really about having fun.

-A big plus for this races is its trail characteristics, surrounded by trees, farms, birds, and locals.
-Nature always distract our minds from fatigue, but the race day was uncomfortably cold.
+A big plus for this race is its trail characteristics, surrounded by trees, farms, birds, and locals.
+Nature always distracts our minds from fatigue, but the race day was uncomfortably cold.
 I was afraid to be overdressed, which makes me sweat a lot, causing sodium depletion.
 Fortunately, I had family around to leave my top layer with them and start with just two layers.
 To my astonishment, the elevations started right away, with a long downhill (which also meant a tough finishing) and multiple ups and downs, like waves.
 My body was warm in less than 2k, which turned my warning sign on.
 I decided to slow down and enjoy the view.
-Since the beginning, my goal was simply finishing the race while constantly running.
-Some runners passed me and for the first time I was OK with that.
-The number of viewers in the course was surprisingly high to a race in the middle of nowhere, but the most amazing experience was to get more encouragement from other fellow runners.
+Since the beginning, my goal was simply to finish the race while constantly running.
+Some runners passed me and for the first time, I was OK with that.
+The number of viewers on the course was surprisingly high for a race in the middle of nowhere, but the most amazing experience was getting more encouragement from other fellow runners.

 Despite the fatigue at the end, it was nowhere near the wall I hit in Toronto.
 I was able to finish strong and even together with my son, who was also finishing his 5k at the same time.
 What a special moment!

-Overall, the race was great!
-Well organized, beautiful view, kind people, supportive runners, and excited for finishing one more marathon feeling so strong.
-I can’t recommend enough.
-Sure I will come back one day.
+Overall, the race was organized, scenic, welcoming, and supportive.
+I was excited about finishing one more marathon feeling so strong.
+I can’t recommend it enough.

 Time: 4:22:24